 A diet high in nutrient density and low on the Glycemic Index seems to work the best – helping to really stabilize blood sugar.
 Eliminating sugar may not be as difficult as you think.
 If this sounds like it’s going to be a huge lifestyle shift and you want some help – I really, really recommend some meal planning help.
 This one is my favorite because you can customize it for each member of your family, it provides you all the recipes, the shopping list – really everything you could need.

-By far, my FAVORITE book on this topic is Curing Your Child With Food, by Kelly Dorfman.
+By far, my FAVORITE book on this topic is Cure Your Child with Food: The Hidden Connection Between Nutrition and Childhood Ailments, by Kelly Dorfman.
 Kelly examines various behavioral challenges and becomes a nutrition “detective” to determine whether their is something in the current diet that needs to be removed, or whether there is something missing from the current diet that needs to be added.
 Kelly also does personal consultations and I have worked with her for years.
 She is truly amazing and passionate about what she does.

 We started using some of these supplements as a result of our consultations with Kelly Dorfman.
 Among others, she recommended Pure Formulas.
 So this is where we obtain all of our supplements.
 All or many are dye free, gluten free, vegan, allergen free or any other alternative that you may want.